 When setting the price for your digital download, it is important to keep in mind the value of your product.
 Your products should be designed to solve an issue your customer is having or designed to save them time.
 Pack value into your product and your customers will be willing to pay a higher price.

-If you are looking to create eye-catching designs while upping your customer's perceived value, we recommend checking out CreativeLive for free live online training on creative topics such as graphics, design, music, crafts, and photography.
+If you are looking to create eye-catching designs while upping your customer’s perceived value, we recommend checking out Skillshare for online training on creative topics such as graphics, design, music, crafts, and photography.

 Time is our most precious resource.
 When pricing your digital assets, consider the time you put into creating each item you will list in your shop.
 While a simple graphic may take less than 30 minutes to design, something more complex like an ebook can take hours, if not days, to complete.
 Use your design time to help price your products for sale and consider the complexity of each design.
 In addition to the time you’re spending on creation, consider the amount of time your product will save the consumer.
 Value that time accordingly.